maruel/sillybot/README.md

 - Uses WebSocket so no need to setup a web server! 🎉
 - Keeps memory of past conversations.
 - Works on Ubuntu (linux), macOS and Windows! 🪟
+- Uses [llama.cpp](https://github.com/ggerganov/llama.cpp)'s `llama-server` if
+  in `PATH`, defaults to [llamafile](https://github.com/Mozilla-Ocho/llamafile) otherwise.
-- Runs as a chat bot LLM instructs via [Mozilla's excellent llamafile](https://github.com/Mozilla-Ocho/llamafile): Tested to work with:
+- Runs as a chat bot LLM instructs.
+Tested to work with:
     - [Meta-Llama3-8B-instruct](https://huggingface.co/Mozilla/Meta-Llama-3-8B-Instruct-llamafile)
       at various quantization levels
     - [Gemma-2-27B